© 2018 Miraculo Inc. All Rights Reserved

 A majority of us use our hands daily and regularly without a second thought.
-However, if you have carpal tunnel syndrome, this everyday necessity will evoke pain, numbness, and tingling in your fingers.
 Less-invasive treatments like wrist braces of corticosteroids may help, but in the more severe cases, you may require surgery.
+However, if you have carpal tunnel syndrome, this everyday necessity will evoke:

 The two types of surgeries for carpal tunnel release are open surgery and endoscopic surgery.
 Both involve a surgeon cutting the ligament around the carpal tunnel to take pressure off your median nerve.
 After surgery, the ligament will heal with more room for the median nerve to pass through.